Tours and Attractions in Kaş

 Shopping in Kaş

 In the 19th century, families from Kastellorizo moved to Kaş.
-Consequently, the town showcases houses not only in Turkish but also in Greek architectural style.
+Consequently, the town features houses in both Turkish and Greek architectural styles.
 Old Town is a vivid example of that blend in the districts around the harbour and Ataturk Square.
-The streets are lined with two- or three-story buildings, that slope down from the cliffs to the sea.
-Greek homes are whitewashed, with bright bay windows and doors, while Turkish homes demonstrate wood balconies decorated with bougainvillea flowers.
+The streets are lined with two- or three-story buildings that slope down from the cliffs to the sea.
+Greek homes are whitewashed, with bright bay windows and doors, while Turkish homes demonstrate wood balconies decorated with bougainvillaea flowers.

 Antique shops on the first floors sell silver jewellery, handmade glass, textiles, carpets, souvenirs, and purses.

 A stone's throw from the King’s Tomb is Uzun Bazaar (Long Bazaar) or Kaş Çarşı.
-That’s the shopping place if you want to buy something truly authentic from Kaş.
+That is the shopping place if you want to buy something truly authentic from Kaş.
 Make sure to browse a few shops on the İlkokul Street.

 For instance, a short walk from the Tuğra Art Gallery, shoppers will stumble upon New Vintage, containing a wide choice of second-hand items.